-The University’s Counselling & Wellbeing Service provides a listening ear and can also support you if you want to know what next steps might be available for you.
+The University’s Counselling and Wellbeing Service provides a listening ear and can also support you if you want to know what next steps might be available for you.
 Their services are completely confidential.
 This client confidentiality will only be broken if the counsellors think there is a risk to you or someone else, or if there is a legal duty.
-How to contact Counselling & Wellbeing.

 You can also access advice and guidance from your G.P. surgery (you may be registered with the University Medical Centre or otherwise you can look up your G.P.’s information here if you can’t remember).